Administration of medicines in schools

 Ideally parents or guardians should be encouraged to administer medicines themselves by visiting the school or by the head allowing children home at designated intervals, in many circumstances this will be impractical, for example, if the parents or guardians are working.
 Administration of medicines and supporting pupils with complex health and welfare needs is just one of the areas in which the jobs of school support staff have become more responsible and highly skilled in recent years.

 There is no legal duty which requires school staff to administer medication – this is a voluntary role.
-GMB members should only agree to administer medicines if there are appropriate policies, guidelines and training in in place and of course, feel confident in doing so.
+GMB members should only agree to administer medicines if there are appropriate policies, guidelines and training in in place and of course, if they feel confident in doing so.

 There are two main circumstances under which schools may be requested to administer medicines.